thedissenter/thedissenter/content/episodes/237-Herbert-Gintis-Altruism-And-Self-interest--As-Revealed-Through-Game-Theory.md

   Action, and Individuality and Entanglement and also coeditor, with Joe Henrich, Robert Boyd, Samuel Bowles, Colin Camerer, and Ernst Fehr, of Foundations of Human
-  Sociality: Economic Experiments and Ethnographic Evidence from Fifteen Small-scale Societies, and with Samuel Bowles, Robert Boyd and Ernst Fehr of Moral Sentiments and Material Interests: On the Foundations of Cooperation in Economic Life.&nbsp;'
+  Sociality: Economic Experiments and Ethnographic Evidence from Fifteen Small-scale Societies,  and with Samuel Bowles, Robert Boyd and Ernst Fehr of Moral Sentiments and Material Interests: On the Foundations of Cooperation in Economic Life. '
 title: '#237 Herbert Gintis: Altruism And Self-interest, As Revealed Through Game Theory'
 ---